CSCF New Employee Guide

 - a "key fob", typically used to gain access to various rooms (IST configures these)

-- root access on cscf.cs or the core and student environments
+- root access on cs-xh-admin.cs.private.uwaterloo.ca or the cs-general and cs-teaching environments

 - a two-factor fob, e.g. SecurID (See Guoxiang)

 - the standard CSCF workstation login (cscf-op)

 Your manager/supervisor will meet with you on a regular basis.